volfyd/leif-huhn-resume/leifhuhn-developer.md

  * Evaluated server workloads and made purchasing decisions.

- * Hired and oversaw contractors to upgrade data and phone wiring.

  * Used Nagios to provide 24/7/365 monitoring of critical services.

  * Utilized intrusion prevention and detection software to maintain